johannschopplich/nuxt-api-party/docs/api/dollarfetch-like.md

 ```

 ::: tip
-See the [caching guide](../guide/caching.md) for more information on caching.
+See the [caching guide](/guides/caching-strategies) for more information on caching.
 :::

 ## Example

-::: info
+::: info Demo Setup
-The example below assume that you have set up an API endpoint called `jsonPlaceholder`:
+These examples assume that you have set up an API endpoint called `jsonPlaceholder`:

 ```ts
 // `nuxt.config.ts`